stnava/ANTPD_antspymm/README.md

 this will produce a single example run reproducibly.

-you made need to increase the memory available to your docker container for this to work.
+you made need to increase the memory available to your docker container for this to work.  the example has been run successfully with 48GB of memory.

 all together now